-Security researchers at QAX XLab have uncovered a sophisticated modular PHP backdoor named Glutton, attributed to the notorious Advanced Persistent Threat (APT) group Winnti (also known as APT41).
+Security researchers at QAX XLab have uncovered a sophisticated modular PHP backdoor named Glutton, attributed to the Advanced Persistent Threat (APT) group Winnti (also known as APT41).
 This newly identified malware demonstrates advanced capabilities in targeting organizations across China and the United States, while employing an unusual strategy of compromising other cybercriminal operations.

 Technical Analysis: Glutton’s Advanced Architecture and Capabilities